This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 Dreaming of a return trip to the Amalfi Coast?
 Or determined to finally make this bucket-list trip a reality?

-Whether you’re looking for a refresher on Amalfi, Italy, or you’re a first-time traveler in search of some advice for this stunning part of the world, then read on…
+Whether you’re looking for a refresher on Amalfi, Italy, or you’re a first-time traveler in search of some tips for this stunning part of the world, then this travel guide is here to help.

 The Amalfi Coast consists of several cities sprawling along the edges of the Tyrrhenian Sea in the Campania region, beginning with Salerno and ending with Positano.
 In between are many of the coastline’s most iconic towns, such as Amalfi and Ravello.

-If you’re heading to the Amalfi Coast from Rome or any of the other major cities of Italy, the fastest and easiest way to get there is to take the Frecciarossa high-speed train (operated by Trenitalia) to Naples or Salerno and then rent a car.
+If you’re heading to the Amalfi Coast from Rome or any of the other major cities of Italy, the fastest and easiest way to get there is to take the Frecciarossa high-speed train (operated by Trenitalia) to Salerno or Naples and then rent a car.

-Going directly to Naples and then on to Amalfi might sound like the most appealing option because of its familiarity, but unless you plan on staying in Naples or taking a trip to Pompeii, it can turn into a driving nightmare.
+Going directly to Naples and then on to Amalfi might sound like the most appealing option because of the city’s familiarity, but unless you plan on staying in Naples or taking a trip to Pompeii, it can turn into a driving nightmare.

 Italy is notorious for its manic, carefree drivers, but Naples takes it to a new level entirely.